 Running Gag: Very subtle, but Sarge's eye patch is constantly switching eyes.
 In a later season 3 episode, it switched entire bodies.

 Rummage Sale Reject: Swaim dresses like this in every episode.
-DOB runs off to "the thrift store and the gay neighborhood" during the body-switching episode to procure a similar outfit.
+DOB runs off to "the thrift store in the gay neighborhood" during the body-switching episode to procure a similar outfit.

 Self-Deprecation: "So what're you gonna do with the company now that it serves no purpose beyond compiling lists of infantile dick jokes?"